ibilalkayy/full-path/ios-development/ios.md

 ## Find Work

-If you want to find a freelance Android developer job, you can look for clients on the following platforms:
+If you want to find a freelance ios developer job, you can look for clients on the following platforms:

 - [Upwork](https://www.upwork.com/)
 - [Hubstaff](https://hubstaff.com/)